manalilatkar/project-ai-services/README.md

 # AI-Services

-AI services, part of the IBM Open-Source AI Foundation for Power, deliver pre-built AI capabilities and integration with inferencing solutions like Red Hat AI Inference Server.
+AI Services, part of the IBM Open-Source AI Foundation for Power, deliver pre-built AI capabilities and integration with inferencing solutions like Red Hat AI Inference Server.
 Optimized for IBM Spyre™ on Power, they enable fast deployment and support models such as LLMs, embeddings, and re-rankers—helping enterprises scale AI efficiently.

 ## 📘 Table of Contents